catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

 the instructions from the :ref:`first instance <launch-first-instance>` section of the documents.

-You will need to change some of the variables in these templates so that they fit your own project variables; and you will need to :ref:`source-rc-file` so you can interact correctly with your project.
+This documentation refers to values using place holders (such as <PRIVATE_SUBNET_ID>) You will need to change these to whichever UUID fits your project before you run these examples.

 .. tabs::